Beastie Boys: Musical style and influences

-Originally a hardcore punk band, the Beastie Boys had largely abandoned the genre in favor of hip hop and rap rock by the time work began on their debut studio album Licensed to Ill.
-The group mixed elements of hip hop, punk, funk, electro, jazz and Latin music into their music.
-They have also been described as alternative hip hop and punk rap.
+Originally a hardcore punk band, the Beastie Boys had largely abandoned the genre in favor of hip-hop and rap rock by the time work began on their debut studio album, Licensed to Ill.
+The group mixed elements of hip-hop, punk, funk, electro, jazz and Latin music into their music.
+They have also been described as alternative hip-hop and punk rap.

-Legacy, influence and cultural impact
+Legacy and influence

 Around the time of the release of their debut album, Licensed to Ill, Mike D started to appear on stage and in publicity photographs wearing a large Volkswagen emblem attached to a chain-link necklace.
 This started a rash of thefts of the emblem from vehicles around the world as fans tried to emulate him.
 A controversial concert in Columbus, Georgia, in 1987 led to the passage of a lewdness ordinance in that city.

-The Beastie Boys are influential in the hip hop and rock music scenes, with artists such as Eminem, Rage Against the Machine, Hed PE, Limp Bizkit, Sublime, and Blur citing them as an influence.
+The Beastie Boys are influential in the hip-hop and rock music scenes, with artists such as Eminem, Rage Against the Machine, Hed PE, Limp Bizkit, Sublime, and Blur citing them as an influence.
 In the 2022 book What's That Sound?: An Introduction to Rock Music and Its History, music journalists Andrew Flory and John Covach surmised "perhaps the Beastie Boys will prove to be the Elvises of rap—the inevitable white catalysts necessary for exploding black music innovations into Anglo ears."

 The Beastie Boys have had four albums reach the top of the Billboard album charts (Licensed to Ill, Ill Communication, Hello Nasty and To the 5 Boroughs) since 1986.
 In the November 2004 issue, Rolling Stone named "Sabotage" the 475th song on their 500 Greatest Songs of All Time list.

 In their April 2005 issue, Rolling Stone ranked them number 77 on their list of the 100 Greatest Artists of All Time.
 VH1 ranked them number 89 on their list of their 100 Greatest Artists of All Time.
 On September 27, 2007, it was announced that the Beastie Boys were one of the nine nominees for the 2008 Rock and Roll Hall of Fame Inductions.
 In December 2011, they were announced to be official 2012 inductees.